ThinkR-open/lightparser/README.md

 You need to extract some specific information from your Rmd or Qmd file?
 {lightparser} is designed to split your Rmd or Qmd file by sections into a tibble: titles, text, chunks.
-It stores them as a tibble, so you can easily manipulate it with dplyr or purrr.
+It stores them as a tibble, so you can easily manipulate it with {dplyr} or {purrr}.
 Later, you can rebuild a Rmd or Qmd from the tibble.

-This is a light version of {parsermd} that has not been updated for a long time, and which is not compatible with the latest versions of C++ compilers. {lightparser} does not rely on C++ compilation.

 ## Installation